rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryVsphere.md

     - sortOrder - SortOrder: Sort order of result.
     - filter - list of Filters: The hierarchy object filter.
 - Returns VsphereComputeClusterConnection.
-### contentlibraries
-Query content libraries.

-- There are 5 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - sortBy - HierarchySortByField: Sort hierarchy objects according to the hierarchy field.
-    - sortOrder - SortOrder: Sort order of result.
-    - filter - list of Filters: The hierarchy object filter.
-- Returns VsphereContentLibraryConnection.
-### contentlibrary
-vSphere content library based on ID passed in.

-- There is a single argument of type System.String.
-- Returns VsphereContentLibrary.
 ### datacenter
 - There is a single argument of type System.String.
 - Returns VsphereDatacenter.
-### datacenterfolder
-Vsphere datacenter folder based on id passed in.

-- There is a single argument of type System.String.
-- Returns VsphereDatacenterFolder.
 ### datastore
 Vsphere datastore based on id passed in.